In this article, I discuss why I didn’t like Cancun. Hint: The place does not fit my travel style at all.

-As the name implies, the resorts in here have everything people staying there needs.
-There is no necessity to go out to eat, stroll, explore or discover.
+As the name implies, the resorts here have everything people staying there needs.
+There is no necessity to go out to eat, stroll, explore, or discover.
 You may want to go out to shop.
-Therefore, the stores on the area are targeted to people looking for luxury which is not exactly what I was looking for.
+Therefore, the stores in the area are targeted to people looking for luxury which is not exactly what I was looking for.

 Overall, Cancun bored me to death.
 I can even say it is my nemesis because it stands for a lot I don’t want to see when I travel (no culture, no local production, segregation, different treatment depending on your travel style).
 It didn’t fit my travel personality.

-Here is my humble advice: head to Playa del Carmen, Tulum or a town in the state of Yucatan (like Merida or Valladolid).
-Those places are more exciting for independent travelers (even though there are many resorts around that area too).
-If you are in Cancun, try to find a little bit of the Mexican soul in downtown (Centro).
+Here is my humble advice: head to Playa del Carmen, Tulum, or a town in the state of Yucatan (like Merida or Valladolid).
+Those places are more exciting for independent travelers (even though there are many resorts around those areaa too).
+If you are in Cancun, try to find a little bit of the Mexican soul Downtown (Centro).